CharlesStover/fullstory-react/README.md

 `FullStoryUnmaskWithConsent` components control whether or not their children are included or excluded from the FullStory recording.

+## Integrations

+### Segment

+To integrate with Segment, visit the Segment website, navigate to Catalog, select FullStory, then add your FullStory organization ID.

+### Sentry

+To integrate with Sentry, visit the Sentry website, navigate to your organization settings, to Security & Privacy, to Data Scrubbing, then add `fullStoryUrl` to the Global Safe Fields.

 ## Contributing

 - `yarn set version latest`